delphicventurescode/delphicventurescode.github.io/_talks/2025-07-18-mr-peter-adeyi-ajb.md

 ---
-title: "In the Modern Era"
+title: "In the Modern Era: Out of Africa comes a Perspective on the Impact of Communication and Emerging Technologies"
 date: 2025-07-18
 speaker: "Mr. Peter Adeyi"
 hosted_by: "Delphic Ventures, Fulmo Technologies"